Scrotum: Skin and glands

-The skin on the scrotum is more highly pigmented compared to the rest of the body.
+The skin on the scrotum is more highly pigmented in comparison to the rest of the body.
 The septum is a connective tissue membrane dividing the scrotum into two cavities.

 Lymphatic system

-The scrotum lymph drains initially into the superficial inguinal lymph nodes, this then drains into the deep inguinal lymph nodes.
-The deep inguinal lymph nodes drain into the common iliac which ultimately releases lymph into the cisterna chyli.
+The scrotal lymph initially drains into the superficial inguinal lymph nodes, this then drains into the deep inguinal lymph nodes.
+The deep inguinal lymph nodes channel into the common iliac, which ultimately releases lymph into the cisterna chyli.

 Asymmetry

 One testis is typically lower than the other, which is believed to function to avoid compression in the event of impact; in humans, the left testis is typically lower than the right.
 An alternative view is that testis descent asymmetry evolved to enable more effective cooling of the testicles.

 Internal structure

 Additional tissues and organs reside inside the scrotum and are described in more detail in the following articles: